 Frequently Asked Questions

-We offer a fixed fee for drafting agreements, including Confidentiality Agreements and Deeds, Non-Disclosure Agreements (NDA’s), Memorandums of Understanding and Letters of Intent.
+We offer a fixed fee for drafting agreements, including Confidentiality Agreements and Deeds, Non-Disclosure Agreements (NDA’s), Memoranda of Understanding and Letters of Intent.

 If you require assistance with negotiations, these are charged at our usual hourly rates – calculated by the minute, not in 6-minute blocks!
 Please contact us for a no-obligation quote.